Yummyfudge/medparswell/README.md

 # MedParsWell

+> ⚠️ **Experimental Design Track**
+> This branch is an active *research and prototyping* effort.
+We're testing a new architecture for dynamic route generation based on modular schema+interface+backend definitions.
+> The goal: make routes declarative and self-assembling—zero boilerplate, zero duplication.
+> Success would allow CLI-based backends (like `llama-cli`) to expose fully usable REST APIs + OpenAPI docs with almost no manual wiring.
+> Progress is tracked in the `/notes/` folder and reflected in the evolving constructor framework.
+>
+> To run the app using the dynamic route constructor setup, use:
+> `python runserver.py`

 **MedParsWell** is a modular FastAPI-based API and service layer for wrapping CLI-based LLM backends such as `ik_llama.cpp`.
 It is designed to expose model metadata and options via schemas compatible with downstream tools like Gradio and future UI layers.

 ## Features